 - Extensors cause the toes to rise

-- Intrinsic muscles – the small muscles in the foot.
+- Intrinsic muscles, which are the small muscles in the foot.
 These muscles are involved in finer movements.

-- Extrinsic muscles – muscles in the lower leg that are connected to the foot via long tendons.
-These muscles help stabilize the feet during weight-bearing activities
+- Extrinsic muscles, which are muscles in the lower leg that are connected to the foot via long tendons.
+These muscles help stabilize the foot during weight bearing activities.

-The ‘why’ is a random result of intrinsic muscle activity attempting to create a proper functioning arch when the foot’s extrinsic muscles have failed to do so.
+These conditions occur as a result of intrinsic muscle activity attempting to create a proper functioning arch when the foot’s extrinsic muscles have failed to do so.